-42. The budget in the PoW is provided at the level of Main Activity.
+- 42. The budget in the PoW is provided at the level of Main Activity.
 Considering Umoja requirements, it is recommended to explicitly approve the programmatic and administrative costs part of the budget per MAP Component (as in table III); and at the level of outcomes per MAP leading Component, and no longer at the Main Activity level.
-This increases flexibility and simplifies the monitoring of expenses.

-43. It is recommended that the Coordinator may make transfers between appropriation lines up to 20 per cent within each Programme and within the same MAP Component, the criteria which are a. funds to be transferred are savings achieved upon committing funds for full delivery of activities planned in the approved Programme of Work, b. the transferred funds are strictly used to achieve the activities of the Programme of Work of concerned biennia in line with the outcomes of the 2022-2027 Midterm Strategy c. such transfers are reported at the first meeting of the Bureau of the Contracting Parties following occurrence of such transfers.
+This increases flexibility and simplifies the monitoring of expenses. - 43.
+It is recommended that the Coordinator may make transfers between appropriation lines up to 20 per cent within each Programme and within the same MAP Component, the criteria which are a. funds to be transferred are savings achieved upon committing funds for full delivery of activities planned in the approved Programme of Work, b. the transferred funds are strictly used to achieve the activities of the Programme of Work of concerned biennia in line with the outcomes of the 2022-2027 Midterm Strategy c. such transfers are reported at the first meeting of the Bureau of the Contracting Parties following occurrence of such transfers.
 Transfer of funds from activities to administrative cost is not allowed.
-For the proposed 2022-2023 Programme of Work and Budget, 20% within each Programme ranges EUR 20,000 to EUR 50,000 with the exception of Programme V for which it may reach EUR 100,000.

-44. For revision beyond 20% within the same Programme or up to 20% among different Programmes, the Coordinator should ask for prior approval of the Bureau of the Contracting Parties in line with the practice of other MEA.
-Transfer of funds from one MAP Component to another are not allowed.

-45. The elements provided for in paragraphs 43 and 44 are included in the attached draft decision.
+For the proposed 2022-2023 Programme of Work and Budget, 20% within each Programme ranges EUR 20,000 to EUR 50,000 with the exception of Programme V for which it may reach EUR 100,000. - 44.
+For revision beyond 20% within the same Programme or up to 20% among different Programmes, the Coordinator should ask for prior approval of the Bureau of the Contracting Parties in line with the practice of other MEA.
+Transfer of funds from one MAP Component to another are not allowed. - 45.
+The elements provided for in paragraphs 43 and 44 are included in the attached draft decision.

-Financial Implementation of the Programme of Work and Budget 2020-2021
+Financial Implementation of the Programme of Work and Budget 2020-2021 reached the level of approximately 64%.

-46. For MTF (Fund:40MEL), the budget consumption rate for the biennium 2020-2021, as of 30 June 2021 reached the level of approximately 83%, out of which 48% represents the expenditure level and 35% represents the commitments level.
 It should be noted that for the year 2021, the expenditure rate is expected to increase reducing the commitments, as soon as the expenditure reports are recorded upon their receipt from the implementing partners.